 During the expedition there will be at least one cultural performance on board whether the Royal Khmer Ballet in Cambodia, the Marionette Theater in Burma or Iban tribal dances in Borneo.
 On longer cruises there will be at least two performances per cruise.

 There are a number of social events during an expedition which will include a welcome dinner, cocktail parties on deck, a farewell gala dinner and dinners themed with local menus and costume.
 In the Burma dry season, we often tie up on a sandbank and have a barbeque beach party on the sands, usually around a bonfire in winter.

 Currently only available on the Mekong ships, the Pandaw Spa offers head massage, foot massage and body massages in dedicated spa areas on each ship.
 Due to lack of space we only carry one spa lady on each ship so be sure to book in advance as they can be in good demand.

 Excursions ashore a key part of any Pandaw river expedition.
-These may be in the form of a good walk through countryside and villages; further explorations by speed boat going deeper into jungle or up river; horse cart rides in Burma or cyclos in Cambodia.
-We try not to use cars or coaches wherever possible and in some places only the most basic of local transportation is available, like at Katha in Burma where you may find ytheself in the back of a truck looking for a working elephant camp.
+These may be in the form of a good walkthrough countryside and villages; further explorations by speed boat going deeper into jungle or up river; horse cart rides in Burma or cyclos in Cambodia.
+We try not to use cars or coaches wherever possible and in some places, only the most basic of local transportation is available, like at Katha in Burma where you may find yourself in the back of a truck looking for a working elephant camp.